We get numerous phone calls about seat pans, so we decided

 on the bike.
 Since almost every bike is different, the way to mount the

-seat is different and this needs to be figured out at the start.
+seat will be different and this needs to be figured out at the start.
 The seat

 in the tutorial fits into the stretched tank area in the front and will have